emerald-dao/emerald-academy-v2/src/lib/content/tutorials/magic-link-auth/en/readme.md

 If you would like to skip straight to a working example, go <a href="https://codesandbox.io/s/github/MagicLabs/example-flow">here</a>.
 </Notice>

-We will be using React.js for this tutorial, however you can easily use Svelte or any other framework as well.
-To create a fresh DApp, open up a terminal and paste `npx create-react-app magic-flow-tutorial`.

 ## Authenticate using Magic Link

 The first part of this tutorial will be how to authenticate users into your DApp using Magic Link.

+We will be using React for this tutorial, however you can easily use Svelte or any other framework as well.
+To create a fresh DApp, open up a terminal and paste `npx create-react-app magic-flow-tutorial`.

 Navigate to your `magic-flow-tutorial` directory in terminal and follow the steps below.

 ### 1. Install Dependencies